American Passenger Dies Boarding Cruise Ship Tender

-Call Our Maritime Passenger Injruy Lawyers for Those Harmed At Sea
+Call Our Maritime Passenger Injury Lawyers for Those Harmed At Sea

-In a case like this, the family members may have a wrongful death case to pursue against the cruise ship company, but the cruise ship company will have the benefit of a very archaic and unfair law called the Death on the High Seas Act, which provides for very little damages in a case like this.
+In a case like this, the family members may have a wrongful death case to pursue against the cruise ship company with the help of our Tampa Bay drowning death lawyers, but the cruise ship company will have the benefit of a very archaic and unfair law called the Death on the High Seas Act, which provides for very little damages in a case like this.
 We have also advocated for abolishment the Death on the High Seas Act, an outdated and useless law that unfairly deprives survivors of family members killed at sea from adequate compensation, and unnecessarily and unfairly benefits the cruise ship industry, even when a death aboard a cruise ship is due to the fault of the cruise ship company.